chargehound/chargehound-slate/source/includes/_disputes.md

     "customer_ip": "0.0.0.0",
     "customer_name": "Susie Chargeback"
   },
-  "products": [{
-      "name": "Product Name 1",
-      "description": "Product Description (optional)",
-      "image": "Product Image URL (optional)",
-      "sku": "Stock Keeping Unit (optional)",
-      "quantity": "1",
-      "amount": 1000,
-      "url": "Product URL (optional)"
-    },{
-      "name": "Product Name 2",
-      "description": "Product Description (optional)",
-      "image": "Product Image URL (optional)",
-      "sku": "Stock Keeping Unit (optional)",
-      "quantity": "10oz",
-      "amount": 2000,
-      "url": "Product URL (optional)"
-  }],
   "file_url": null,
   "amount": 500
 }
 ```

-You will want to submit the dispute through Chargehound after you recieve a notification from Stripe of a new dispute.
+You will want to submit the dispute through Chargehound after you receive a notification from Stripe of a new dispute.
 With one `POST` request you can update a dispute with the evidence fields and send the generated response to Stripe.

 The dispute will be in the `submitted` state if the submit was successful.